Robert Bédard (tennis): Davis Cup

-Bédard was a Canadian Davis Cup member from 1953 to 1961, and again in 1967, and had a career win–loss record of 11 and 22, 8 and 15 in singles and 3 and 7 in doubles.
+Bédard was a Canadian Davis Cup member from 1953 to 1961, and again in 1967, and had a career win-loss record of 11 and 22, 8 and 15 in singles, and 3 and 7 in doubles.

 Bédard lost all three of the Davis Cup rubbers he contested in 1953.
 Despite this Canada did go on to face the Americans in the final of the America Group, played in Canada.
 Bédard and his partner Henri Rochon lost the doubles match in their quarter-final tie against Mexico, played at the Mount Royal Tennis Club; fortunately, Lorne Main won both of his singles rubbers, including the Round 4 match over Mario Llamas, which gave Canada an insurmountable 3–1 lead.
 (It was the last time Canada beat Mexico until 2001.)
 In the next round, also played at Mount Royal, Canada won the first three rubbers to seal victory against Cuba.
 He played his first singles match, losing the Round 5 dead rubber to Orlando Garrido in four sets.
-The American Group final was played at the Mount Royal Tennis Club in Montreal on grass, chosen by the Canadian Davis Cup Association, despite the fact that the Canadian players (Rochon, Main, and Bédard) were all specialists on clay, and the American team won 5-0.
+The American Group final was played at the Mount Royal Tennis Club in Montreal on grass, chosen by the Canadian Davis Cup Association, even though the Canadian players (Rochon, Main, and Bédard) were all specialists on clay, and the American team won 5–0.
 Bédard's match was a singles dead rubber four-set loss, this time to American Tut Bartzen.

 In 1954, Canada opened with a tight tie win over Chile 3–2, again in Montreal.
 After Main came back from 2 sets to 1 down in Round 1, Bédard got his first Cup singles win, in straight sets over Ricardo Balbiers.
-Main and Paul Willey next lost in straight sets to Andres Hammersley and Chilean star Luis Ayala.
+Main and Paul Willey next lost in straight sets to Andrés Hammersley and Chilean star Luis Ayala.
 Main came through to seal victory with hard fought marathon win over Hammersley in five sets.
 Bédard lost the fifth match dead rubber to Ayala.
-Canada lost to Mexico 4-1 in Mexico City.
+Canada lost to Mexico 4–1 in Mexico City.

 Canada began 1955 Cup play with an expected comfortable opening win over the West Indies.
 Bédard defeated Trinidadian Ian McDonald in four sets in the first match and teamed with Don Fontana to win the doubles rubber in straight sets, as Canada won 5–0.
 Canada next faced 1954 runner-up and eventual 1955 champion Australia in the America Group final.
-The tie was chosen by the Canadian Davis Cup Association to be played in Montreal at the Mount Royal Tennis Club, on grass, despite the fact that both Bédard and Main were outstanding on clay.
+The tie was chosen by the Canadian Davis Cup Association to be played in Montreal at the Mount Royal Tennis Club, on grass, even though both Bédard and Main were outstanding on clay.
 Bédard had the unenviable task of opening proceedings against World No. 2 (amateur) Ken Rosewall, and lost the match in four sets, Lorne Main lost to Hartwig.
 Bédard and Fontana lost the doubles rubber in four sets as well, Fontana lost a dead rubber to Hoad in singles.
 Bédard's won sets were the only two sets during the tie that Canada won.